macgregor-thompson/ng-drag-to-reorder/README.md

 3. You can import the **ngDragToReorder** service into your controller and check to see if drag and drop functionality is supported by your browser.
 The `drag-to-reorder` directive uses this service to prevent itself from wiring up event listeners if the browser doesn't support it.
-You can use the same service if you want to show or hide and buttons or other UI based on browser support.
+You can use the same service if you want to show or hide any buttons or other UI based on browser support.

 ```html
 <!-- In your template (example) -->